marcoulakis/ValorantRanking/README.md

+# Valorant Ranking
+This project is a Valorant ranking application that allows users to view their ranking in the game.
+It utilizes the Riot Games API to fetch player data and display the ranking information.

-## Atention!!!
+## Prerequisites

-Add a .env file on root folder of the project and set the riot api key to the variable `REACT_APP_API_KEY`
+Before running the project, make sure to add a .env file to the root folder of the project and set the Riot API key to the variable `REACT_APP_API_KEY`.
+This key is necessary to authenticate API requests and retrieve the required player data.

 ## Available Scripts